top of page

 6. Conclusion

-Under German residence law, foreign nationals are obligated to actively participate in administrative proceedings – particularly by submitting documents, complying with legal requirements, and notifying any significant changes.
-These obligations to cooperate are clearly regulated by law, and violations can result in serious consequences such as fines, revocation of residence permits, or even deportation.
+Under German residence law, foreign nationals are obligated to actively participate in administrative procedures – particularly by submitting documents, complying with legal requirements, and reporting any significant changes.
+These obligations to cooperate are clearly regulated by law, and violations can result in serious consequences such as fines, revocation of residence permits, or even deportation .
 At the same time, immigration authorities are obligated to provide comprehensive information about rights and obligations – including in the respective language of the person concerned.
-While there is no general obligation to self-report incriminating circumstances, voluntary notification may be useful in individual cases to avoid procedural delays or disadvantages.
+While there is no general obligation to self-report incriminating circumstances, voluntary disclosure may be advisable in individual cases to avoid procedural delays or disadvantages.
 Those who know and fulfill their obligations to cooperate significantly improve their chances of success in their immigration proceedings and sustainably protect their stay in Germany.